Infotition/petron/README.md

 # License

-Petron is available under the Apache License 2.0, see the [LICENSE](https://github.com/Infotition/petron/blob/main/LICENSE) file for more information.
+Petron is available under the MIT License, see the [LICENSE](https://github.com/Infotition/petron/blob/main/LICENSE) file for more information.